benmarwick/JSTORr/README.md

 JSTOR_2wordcor(unpack1grams, "pirate", "navy")
 ```

-Fourth, run `nouns <- JSTOR_dtmofnouns(unpack1grams)` to create a document term matrix of nouns only, then investigate the most frequent words over time with `JSTOR_freqwords` and analyse correlations over time of all words with a word of interest with `JSTOR_findassocs`.
+Fourth, use `JSTOR_dtmofnouns` to create a document term matrix of nouns only, then investigate the most frequent words over time with `JSTOR_freqwords` and analyse correlations over time of all words with a word of interest with `JSTOR_findassocs`.
 For example,

 ```
 # subset the words to get nouns only